 Back in 2004 (or thereabouts), Opera was my go-to browser.
 I liked that it was available on both Windows and Linux, and it just seemed faster than Firefox to me at the time.
 That was of course long before mobile phones were what they are now - I was probably carrying an old Nokia bar phone and changing the faceplate every three days.
 Good times.

 Another thing missing back in the dark days of the early 2000s was something Google really made happen with Chrome: cross-device/platform sync.
+Now that I have it, I'm not sure how I ever lived without it.
 Read More

 Opera has long been doing good things in the area of data compression on mobile devices with its mobile browser thanks to Off-Road mode, but what if an app existed that could optimize nearly all mobile data while on the go?
 Thanks to a new app called Opera Max, that's a reality.

 It uses the same kind of compressions technology used in Opera Browser, but instead of just working its magic on web pages, it attempts to do this for most applications that access the web.
+How's this possible?
+Basically, it sets up a VPN that measures all the data used on the device in question, and sends all requests through Opera's compression servers.
 Read More

 A new update to the Opera mobile beta web browser is out, and this one is somewhat of a doozy.
 The new goodies are coming to the beta version, so make sure your kittens are some place safe before you fire it up.

 The update brings in a new full screen mode, the ability to put the navigation bar at the bottom of the screen, fraud protection, and battery life improvements.
+An exit button has been added that can be activated by long-pressing the back button.
+All of this is coated with the usual assortment of bug fixes and minor improvements.
 Read More